JayWood/the-seo-framework/readme.txt

 	* Some deprecated functions gave a fatal error or warning, this has been resolved.
 	* When Reading Settings' Feed Options are set to summary, the backlink is now still shown when enabled.
 	* Screen Options showed an SEO column, while there isn't any in pages, posts and terms.
-	* Fixed: Sometimes, The SEO Bar's word counter would pick up non-existing words.
+	* When using diacritic characters, like in French, The SEO Bar's description word counter would be incorrect.
 	* TODO Sometimes, on WooCommerce product tag search within the dashboard, Products showed the status of NoIndex and No Search. (/wp-admin/edit.php?product_tag=women&post_type=product)
 	* On Touching the SEO bar, the pointer could be misplaced.
 	* When a category is added, the SEO bar doesn't show an empty and shifted row anymore.